AndrianD/portfolio/README.md

 # Portfolio

-This is a portfolio made with sass and webpack 5 to learn webpack basics.
+This is a portfolio made with sass and webpack 5.

 - `NodeJS v20.5.1`
 - `Npm 9.8.0`